 When detecting failures the MG should operate according to clause 7.4 / [IETF ECN].
 This allows the MG to act autonomously to congestion, high packet loss rate and other failures without the need for interaction with a MGC.
 However if the MG determines that the use of ECN should be disabled it should indicate this to the MGC via the ECN failure event with type set to "USE".

 Associated with ECN are summary reports that may be used to detect various types of ECN path issues.
 These reports are per source SSRC and contain the following information: CE counter, ECT (0/1) counters, not-ECT Counter, Lost Packets counter, Extended Highest Sequence number.
 For more information see clause 7.4.2 / [IETF ECN].
+The MG sends these reports to its peer using RTCP.
+The MGC may also request this information for its own purposes, which are outside this Recommendation.
 In order to make this information available to a MGC this information is recorded in H.248 statistics.
-Thus the MGC should ensure that the statistics are set during the capability negotiation phase (see clause 6.1).
+Thus if the MGC wishes to receive this information, it should set the statistics during the capability negotiation phase (see clause 6.1).
 If the MGC may then perform an AuditValue.req on the statistics.
 In order to support multiple SSRCs per Stream the values of the Statistics are in a sub-list form.
 The values in a certain sub-list position are relative to each other across all the statistics in the ECN package.

 [End Correction]